-The University offers health benefits to retired members of the faculty who meet certain requirements.
-As of January 1, 2006 you are eligible to receive retiree health benefits if your age plus your years of service total at least 75, with a minimum age of 55 and a minimum of 15 years of service, or a minimum age of 62 and a minimum of 10 years of service.
+The University offers benefits to retired members of the faculty who meet certain requirements.
+You are eligible to receive retiree health and other benefits if your age plus your years of service total at least 75, with a minimum age of 55 and a minimum of 10 years of service.
 Service must be full time and continuous.
-If you met either of the age and service minima by December 31, 2008, you are not required to meet the "rule of 75" to be eligible.

-Eligible dependents include your spouse/same sex domestic partner and children up to age 26.
-The eligibility of children is now unconditional.
-Note that if a child is disabled, the benefits may be extended past the age of 26, subject to certification of disabled status through your medical carrier.
-In the event of your death, your surviving spouse/partner may continue to receive medical coverage until remarriage or death.
+Eligible dependents include your spouse, and children up to the end of the month in which they turn age 26.
+Note that if a child is disabled, the benefits may be extended past the age of 26, subject to prior certification of disabled status through your medical carrier.
+In the event of your death, medical coverage is available to your surviving spouse until remarriage or death, and to your children up to age 26 or if disabled.

-2. Health Advocate
+2. Penn Care Connects and Health Advocate